Palat scores twice, Lightning beat Bruins to lead series 3-1

-TORONTO (AP) — Ondrej Palat scored twice, Andrei Vasilevskiy made 29 saves, and the Tampa Bay Lightning beat the Boston Bruins 3-1 Saturday to take a commanding 3-1 lead in their second-round series.
+This matchup between the top two, seemingly even, teams in the Atlantic Division has been all Lightning since the Bruins won Game 1.
+They’ve taken the past three, notably since Palat scored the Game 2 overtime winner.

+“We’re playing with confidence,” Palat said.
+“We don’t cheat on the ice.
+We’re doing it the right way.
+We’re staying on the right side of the puck.
+We try to not turn the puck over, and I think all four lines are playing good hockey and it’s huge.”

-Victor Hedman also scored a pinball, bouncing goal on Boston goaltender Jaroslav Halak, who has started every game since starter Tuukka Rask opted out of the playoffs in the middle of the first round.
+Vasilevskiy made 29 saves and Norris Trophy finalist Victor Hedman scored a pinball, bouncing goal on Boston goaltender Jaroslav Halak, who has started every game since starter Tuukka Rask opted out of the playoffs in the middle of the first round.
 Halak, who was pulled last time out Wednesday, allowed three goals on 26 shots in Game 4.

-Tampa Bay has won three in a row since losing the series opener.
-Palat has four goals in that time, including the Game 2 overtime winner.

-The Lightning have used their depth to take over the series and have the chance Monday to move on to the Eastern Conference final for the second time in three years.
-The Bruins are one loss away from a disappointing early exit after a trip to the 2019 Stanley Cup Final.
+Bruins coach Bruce Cassidy said of Palat’s second goal that went over Halak’s glove, “We need that save.”
+His bigger frustration was a 5-minute major penalty called on Nick Ritchie for a questionable hit on Tampa Bay’s Yanni Gourde that paved the way for Hedman’s goal.

-The biggest impact for the rest of the series could be a big, late hit by Boston’s Nick Ritchie on Tampa Bay’s Yanni Gourde in the second period.
-With the Lightning up 2-0, Ritchie appeared to hit Gourde from behind a few feet away from the boards, and Gourde went left shoulder first into the boards.
+Ritchie appeared to hit Gourde from behind a few feet away from the boards, and Gourde went left shoulder first into the boards.
+Officials gave Ritchie the major after reviewing video, and Gourde left before returning early in the third period

+“Clearly Gourde was down on the play and he’s a good player — real good player for them — clever, obviously,” Cassidy said.
+“He got them on the power play for 5 minutes, he finished the game, had no problems in the third period.
+I didn’t agree with the call.”

+Ritchie said he was trying to finish his check after Gourde got rid of the puck.
+Still, he could face suspension, which Cooper said might be the case in the regular season, but he wondered if the major penalty might get Ritchie “off the hook” of missing Game 5.

-Ritchie was given a 5-minute major penalty that Hedman scored on and could face suspension.
-Gourde returned in the third period, as Boston got a power-play goal from Jake DeBrusk to end the shutout but couldn’t come back from a 3-0 deficit.
+Boston got a power-play goal from Jake DeBrusk in the third period to end the shutout but couldn’t come back from a 3-0 deficit.
+The Lightning didn’t allow a Bruins shot on goal in the final five-plus minutes, with the line of Palat, Brayden Point and Kucherov playing a big chunk of that time.

+“Kuch was playing a great game today,” Palat said.
+“You could see it from the beginning when he hit (Bruins captain Zdeno) Chara, when he had a great forecheck.
+When your star player is doing those little things, everybody’s following him and I thought he had a huge game.”

+Playing without injured captain Steven Stamkos, the Lightning haven’t missed a beat.
+After they got swept in stunning fashion out of the first round of the 2019 playoffs when the Bruins went to the Stanley Cup final, they look ready to take another big step forward.

 NOTES: Tampa Bay stuck with the same lineup as Games 2 and 3, which meant using seven defensemen and 11 forwards. … Boston went back to the traditional 12 forwards and six defensemen lineup, with Karson Kuhlman and Connor Clifton replacing Jeremy Lauzon and John Moore.